FAA Part 135 Charter Operations Compliance

 What is a Part 135 letter of authorization?

-A Letter of Authorization (LOA) is an FAA-issued document granting specific approvals beyond standard Operations Specifications — for example, RNP authorization, Class II navigation, or specific airport approvals.
+A Letter of Authorization (LOA) is an FAA-issued document granting specific approvals beyond standard Operations Specifications, for example RNP authorization, Class II navigation, or specific airport approvals.
 LOAs supplement OpsSpecs and require demonstrated operator capability for the authorized procedure.

 Does Part 135 require drug and alcohol testing?